andrewhalle/build-your-own/markdowns/gpg.md

 ## Going forward

 If I were to continue this project, I would certainly implement encryption and decryption of PGP messages next.
 In an early commit, you may notice that I implemented some RSA functionality in anticipation of this, but decided the most interesting thing to me was writing parsers for PGP itself.
 One thing I did not get to present was a beautifully parallel large random prime generator that used `rayon`.
-Additionally, I would implement more of the PGP spec, which is large and complex.
+Additionally, I would implement more of the PGP specification, which is large and complex.

 Overall, I would rate RFC 4880 as a good one to start with if you've never implemented an RFC before.
 I found it to be more readable that previous attempts of mine to better understand some common protocol which I've taken for granted before.
 The RFC has a lot of information, but taking it in small chunks as I did really aids with understanding.
 This was the first project where I made a conscious effort to work on it a little bit at a time, at least 3 days a week, and I feel like I got a lot more done than I normally would on a personal project.
 Finally, narrowing the scope to just cleartext signatures really focused me as the requirements for success were clear.